grantmcdermott/skeptic-priors/Data/README.md

 # Data

-This folder contains the main dataset used in the paper — i.e. `climate.csv` — as well as the *R* code that was used to construct the dataset in the first place.
+This folder contains the main `climate.csv` dataset used in the paper, as well as the *R* code that was used to construct the dataset in the first place (`R/climate.R`).
 The file `rcp_flowchart.pdf` summarizes the RCP forcings data (see further below).
-In addition, the PAGE09 folder contains estimates of the social cost of carbon (`scc.csv`), which result from running the PAGE09 integrated assement model on various posterior estimates of climate sensitivity.
-Note that I am only able to provide the final output of the PAGE09 analysis, since the model is proprietary.

 ## Data sources